Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-Based on `props` passed by it's parent module, it renders a `<button>` element with a proper attributes like class name and `onClick` method.
+Based on `props` passed by it's parent module, it renders a `<button>` element with proper attributes like class name and `onClick` method.
 As you can see, those `props` values are accessible here via `this.props` object.

 But how can we change those passed values?
 This is what `states` are for.
-In contrary to child components, their parents are `stateful`, which means that usually based on the user's action, they can mutate the `states` values and pass them down.
+Contrary to child components, parent components are `stateful`, which means that usually based on the user's action, they can mutate the `states` values and pass them down.
 That's why `props` and `state` are related.
 The `state` of one component will often become the `props` of a child component.
 Like here:

 {% highlight js %}